 10 Best Paintings at the Accademia Gallery

 A must on your trip to Florence is to visit the Galleria dell'Accademia and see Michelangelo's 'David'.
 Want to know what other works you will see during your visit?
-Join me!
+Come with me!

 1. Michelangelo's 'David

-In the Galleria dell'Accademia you can find the most famous statue in the world: Michelangelo's David.
+The Galleria dell'Accademia is home to the most famous statue in the world: Michelangelo's David.
 An extraordinary large-scale sculpture created in the early 16th century that reflects the Renaissance artist's great knowledge of human anatomy and the male body.
 Made of white marble, this statue represents the biblical hero before the battle and transmits certain sensations such as security and concentration.
 In addition, various details are perfectly defined, such as the veins on the back of the hands or the flexion of the muscles in the right leg.

-Of particular note is the large size of the head and the imposing right hand.
+The large size of the head and the imposing right hand stand out.
 This statue was located in Piazza della Signoria until 1873, when it was moved to the Accademia Gallery to protect it from external conditions.

 2. Michelangelo's 'The Slaves

 In the corridor leading to the David, there are four imposing statues sculpted by Michelangelo between 1519 and 1534, the Prisoners or Slaves.
-These four nude male figures (the Young Slave, the Awakening Slave, the Bearded Slave and the Atlantean Slave) in which, once again, Michelangelo showed his extensive knowledge of human anatomy in the definition of muscles and other features, were initiated for a very specific project, the tomb of Pope Julius II, which ultimately did not see the light of day.
+These four nude male figures (the Young Slave, the Awakening Slave, the Bearded Slave and the Atlantean Slave) in which, once again, Michelangelo showed his extensive knowledge of human anatomy in the definition of muscles and other features, were initiated for a very specific project, the tomb of Pope Julius II, which, in the end, did not see the light.

 The Prisoners or Slaves were not finished by the great artist and, after his death, his nephew donated them to the Grand Duke Cosimo I Medici.
 They were later placed in the corners of the Grotta Grande in the Boboli Gardens, where they remained until the first decade of the 20th century, when they were moved to the Accademia.